What is Echo360?

 Once viewing a specific capture at the top of the window there are three icons.
 One for note-taking, bookmarking and flagging confusion.

 - Click the note-taking button, a tab will open on the right of the page for you to type your notes in.
 You can also place bookmarks using the bookmark button at the top of this panel.

 - Click on the Download link which appears at the top of the notes section to save a copy of your notes.
 Note that the download is in .txt format and includes the capture title, date and timestamps for all notes and bookmarks making it easier to revisit points.

 Use the bookmark icon to bookmark a video location or slide.
 The bookmark will appear in your Study Guide allowing you to return to a specific location and review the materials later.

 Use the flag to record that you are confused by what was discussed in the recording or to indicate that you have a question about the presentation to support your tutor in providing clarification later.

 If the class has both a video and a presentation, you can select which one you found confusing.
 Click the flag a second time to mark both items.

-Echo360 organises your notes, bookmarks, and questions throughout the module into a smart study guide that you can use to review and study for an assessment.
+Echo360 organises your notes and bookmarks into a smart study guide that you can use to review and study for an assessment.